-C.5 Operational risk
+C.8 Operational Risk

 Operational risk is defined as the risk that a firm's internal practices, policies and systems are not adequate to prevent a loss being incurred, either because of market conditions or operational difficulties.
 The Group manages their operational risk through defined risk appetites and sound operational risk management practices, acknowledging that some level of operational risk is inherent in any business operation.
 The business, however, seeks to keep operational risk at the lowest degree possible through application of the governance, risk, and control frameworks, and associated resources.
-Executive management defines the operational risk appetite at a business unit and Company level.
+Executive management defines the operational risk appetite at a business unit and Firm level.
+Key components of the Group's Operational Risk are as follows:

-C.5.1 Business Resilience Risk
+C.8.1 Business Resilience Risk